oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 With XR use cases, the concept is similar to what is described above for gaming—especially if the project is a VR game—however professional XR projects open up a whole new area of interest.
 Professional projects such as ArchViz, or simulations done for security or scientific application, need to protect the intellectual property within the project itself, and the user identity, just like games.
 However, more is potentially needed to handle authorization to specific aspects of the project results, as well as professional requirements to integrate or federate with other technologies used by these professionals.

 The level of effort to build identity security from scratch is massive.
 Just to build a secure store for identity, authentication with basic username/password, authorization via OAuth, and basic security policy, it takes a large team months.
 When you account for keeping the tech up to date with new standards, compliance with standards such as PCI, compliance with GDPR, complex multi-factor authentication, and complex authorization rules, it becomes apparent that the work is not a one-time effort and it is not easy.
 Rather than spend countless development cycles focusing on identity security—when the team should be focused on the core project itself—it is much easier and more secure to leave it to the experts.
-Okta is the single best identity platform on the market today and represents the best of bread solution for developers, including Game/XR developers creating within Unity.
+Okta is the most advanced identity platform on the market today and represents the best of class solution for developers, including Game/XR developers creating within Unity.

 ## Prerequisites